OSGeo/gdal/doc/source/development/rfc/rfc102_embedded_resources.rst

 Motivation
 ----------

-Some parts of GDAL core, but mostly drivers, depend on a number of resource files for correct execution.
-Locating those resource files on the filesystem can be painful in some use cases of GDAL, that involve relocating the GDAL binary at installation time.
-One such case could be the GDAL embedded in Rasterio or Fiona binary wheels where :config:`GDAL_DATA` must be correctly set currently.
+Some parts of GDAL core, mostly drivers, require external resource files located in the filesystem.
+Locating these resource files is difficult for use cases where the GDAL binaries are relocated during installation time.
+One such case could be the GDAL embedded in Rasterio or Fiona binary wheels where :config:`GDAL_DATA` must be set to the directory of the resource files.
 Web-assembly (WASM) use cases come also to mind as users of GDAL builds where resources are directly included in libgdal.